LoupVaillant/Monocypher-Handshake/README.md

 Goals are:

 - A simple, easy to use API.
-- A simple hard to screw up implementation.
+- A simple, hard to screw up implementation.
 - 3 messages at most.
-- Minimal dependencies: Chacha20, HChacha20, Poly1305, and X25519 ought
-  to be enough.

 Interactive handshake